 Acting against the European Commission, we applied for and obtained from the EU’s General Court an order that the EU institutions produce confidential documentary evidence allegedly supporting the Commission’s findings in an anti-dumping proceeding.
 This is the first time the EU’s General Court has ordered such a measure - (Case T-249/06).

 Corporate and Securities

-Our Brussels capabilities are part of our expansive capabilities throughout the Americas, Asia and Europe, allowing us to handle complex cross-border deals and, at the same time, use our local market knowledge and deep understanding of industry-specific issues to ensure we provide the best solution for the client anywhere in the world.
+Our Brussels capabilities are part of our expansive capabilities throughout the Americas, Asia, Europe and the Middle East, allowing us to handle complex cross-border deals and, at the same time, use our local market knowledge and deep understanding of industry-specific issues to ensure we provide the best solution for the client anywhere in the world.
 We provide local law advice and for the larger transactions we use the extensive resources of corporate and securities lawyers in our other European offices.